Papaya-Voldemort/ShardBowl/character.md

 - **Sazed (Harmony)**
   - First Appearance: *The Hero of Ages*
   - Powers: Vessel of Ruin + Preservation (Harmony)
-  - Tidbit: Now a Shard, balancing two opposing powers.
+  - Tidbit: A fused shard of Ruin and Preservation, conflicting goals and passions.

 - **Marsh (Human)**
   - First Appearance: *Mistborn: The Final Empire*